 Compensation can usually be claimed for loss of enjoyment, inconvenience, and disappointment, as well as the loss of value between what you booked and what you have ended up with.

 However there are specific rules that govern when exactly your credit card provider will pay out; for example it will only pay out if your flight or accommodation provider is the party at fault.
 So it is unlikely to pay out for accommodation that you are unable to reach because of cancellation or delays of your flights.
+This guide explains how to make a claim.

 Arranging travel insurance is always essential when going on holiday, even if your holiday does benefit from ATOL or ABTA protection.